the-turing-way/the-turing-way/project_management/second_newsletter.md

 * 10.30 - 11.00: Introduction to Binder and why *you* should build a BinderHub
 * 11.00 - 12.00: Practical session – Build a BinderHub
 * 12.00 - 1.00: Lunch
-* 1.00 - 2.45: Practical session – Build your BinderHub
+* 1.00 - 2.45: Practical session – Build a BinderHub
 * 2.45 - 3.00: Coffee
 * 3.00 - 4.00: Looking forwards: Progress review, lessons learned and future strategies
 * 4.00 - 5.00: Optional hangout with instructors